mdunschen/AirQualityTweeter/README.md

 # AirQualityTweeter

-Scapes data from https://uk-air.defra.gov.uk/latest/currentlevels and tweets the last reading, also saves to a sqlite database.
+Scrapes data from https://uk-air.defra.gov.uk/latest/currentlevels and tweets the last reading, also saves to a sqlite database.